Medically reviewed on August 12, 2018

 Dosing: Hepatic Impairment

-Shake well before using.
+Metered-dose inhaler: Shake well before using.
 Prime inhaler prior to first use and when the inhaler has not been used for >2 weeks by releasing 2 test sprays away from the face.
-Rinse mouth following use of oral inhalers.
+Rinse mouth with water without swallowing after each use.
 Do not immerse the canister into water to determine remaining amount in the canister (ie, “float test”).
+Inhaler comes with a built-in spacer; do not use with any external spacer or holding chamber device; no cleaning is required.
+Discard inhaler after 60 or 120 sprays have been used even if canister is not empty (refer to product for number of actuations).

 Aldesleukin: Corticosteroids may diminish the antineoplastic effect of Aldesleukin.
 Avoid combination